EtherealEngine/ir-engine-launcher/README.md

+# Ethereal Engine is now Infinite Reality Engine and has been moved!

+## You can find the project now at https://github.com/ir-engine/ir-engine-launcher

 # Infinite Reality Engine Launcher

 Want to build the spatial web on your website?
 Looking for a place to start?
 Run a web metaverse on your own computer.